-Home to Telluride Gay Ski Week during the last week of February and into early March (the dates this year are February 22 through March 3, 2013), breathtaking Telluride Ski Resort rises sharply above the historic village for which it is named.
-This challenging mountain with 115 runs and a 4,500-foot vertical drop (highest point is 13,150 feet) is one of western Colorado's world-class facilities.
+Home to Telluride Gay Ski Week during the last week of February and into early March (the dates this year are February 21 through March 2, 2014), breathtaking Telluride Ski Resort rises sharply above the historic village for which it is named.
+This challenging mountain with 127 runs and a 4,500-foot vertical drop (highest point is 13,150 feet) is one of western Colorado's world-class facilities.
 And it's in a laid-back, upscale, gay-friendly town with a number of stellar restaurants, inns, and shops.

 During Gay Ski Week, accommodations are at two main official host hotels, the Hotel Madeline and Inn at Lost Creek.
 Telluride buzzes with activity all winterlong but is also a beautiful spot for hiking, fishing, and camping during the summer months - visit the Telluride Tourism Board's website for more information.
 Another very useful website for visitor information on the area is Telluride.net, which even has its own section devoted to Gay Ski Week.

 Ski Week consists of a nonstop of parade of festivities - here's an official Telluride Gay Ski Week schedule.
 Many parties, including apres ski drinks and breakfasts, take place at one of the town's coolest lounges, SMAK Bar, inside Hotel Madeline.
 Other events take place at Tomboy Tavern in Mountain Village as well as another venues around town.
 You can purchase tickets and passes for Telluride Gay Ski Week events here.